FIFA World Cup 2026 odds: Futures picks, predictions, soccer best bets from proven expert

 The 2026 FIFA World Cup will be the biggest ever, with the tournament expanding from 32 to 48 teams.
 That also means there are more nations than ever to make soccer picks and World Cup futures bets on, ahead of the opening match taking place on Thursday, June 11.
-The United States, Canada and Mexico will jointly host the World Cup 2026, but it's European nations who top the latest soccer odds to win the tournament, per FanDuel Sportsbook.
+The United States will begin play on June 12 and is a World Cup 2026 co-host alongside Canada and Mexico, but it's European nations who top the latest soccer odds to win the tournament, per FanDuel Sportsbook.

 Spain are the +450 favorite, just edging out the top-ranked nation in the world, France at +480.
 England (+650) round out the top three in the 2026 World Cup odds, while Brazil (+750) are the biggest soccer favorites outside of Europe.
 Reigning champion Argentina, led by Lionel Messi, are +900 as they seek to become the first back-to-back winners since Brazil in 1962.
 Meanwhile, the USMNT are a +6500 longshot to win on home soil, with Mexico just behind at +7000.
 Before making any 2026 World Cup picks or predictions, you need to see what SportsLine's soccer insider Martin Green has to say.